DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

   * provisions include:
     * requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information of individuals
   * clearly defines the rights of individuals whom are subject of medical records and requires organizations that maintain to disclose these rights in writing
+  * Fines and penalities excist for non-compliance
+    * vary by the seriousness of the violation, ranging from fines between `$100` and `$50,000` per violation, with annual caps up to `$1.5 million` for repeated violations of the same type
+    * Criminal penalties include up to `10 years` in prison and **fines** of up to `$250,000` for violations involving gaining information under false pretenses or with intent to sell or use it for personal gain.
+    * penalties are tiered based on the nature of the violation, from reasonable cause to willful neglect.
+  * Consits of 5 titles
+    * Title I:
+      * Protects health insurance coverage for workers and their families who change or lose their jobs.
+It limits new health plans' ability to deny coverage due to a pre-existing condition.
+    * Title II:
+      * Prevents Health Care Fraud and Abuse; Medical Liability Reform
+      * Administrative Simplification that requires the establishment of national standards for electronic health care transactions and national identifiers for providers, employers, and health insurance plans.
+    * Title III:
+      * Guidelines for pre-tax medical spending accounts.
+      * It provides changes to health insurance law and deductions for medical insurance.
+    * Title IV:
+      * Guidelines for group health plans.
+      * It provides modifications for health coverage.
+    * Title V:
+      * Governs company-owned life insurance policies.
+      * Makes provisions for treating people without United States Citizenship and repealed financial institution rule to interest allocation rules.
 * **Health Information Technology for Economic and Clinical Health Act of 2009**
   * aka [HITECH](https://www.hhs.gov/hipaa/for-professionals/special-topics/hitech-act-enforcement-interim-final-rule/index.html)
   * Amendment to HIPAA made by congress in 2009